 of the Hansom cab company quickly bought Chapman's patent, and within a

-few months had 50 of these cabs working the London streets, and so
+few months had 50 of these cabs working the London streets.
+So the

-Hansom's fame should have by rights been Chapman's.
+Hansom cabs fame should have by rights been called a Chapman Cab.

-At number 28 Sumner Place South Kensington a blue plaque reminds us that the Hansom Cab founder lived here.
+At number 28 Sumner Place South Kensington a blue plaque reminds us that the Hansom Cab founder Joseph Aloysious Hansom lived here.